bensu/cljs-react-test/README.md

 All arguments can be passed as ClojureScript objects and they will be converted to JS objects via `clj->js`.

-Note: Right now all functions take to arguments, even those that don't need the second one:
+Note: Right now all functions take two arguments, even those that don't need the second one:

     Simulate.onClick(target)
-    (click target) 		;; --> Will raise a warning (click target nil)  ;; Correct Way
+    (click target) 		;; Will raise a warning
+    (click target nil)  ;; Correct Way

 This will be corrected in the next version.